solero11/Med-SOS/tasks/tasks-prd-emergency-medical-assistant.md

   - [ ] 2.5 Display the completed SBAR object on-screen for review.
   - [ ] 2.6 Implement export functionality for SBAR (e.g., for documentation or handoff).
   - [ ] 2.7 Write unit tests for chat flow and SBAR builder utility.
+  - [ ] 2.8 All unit tests for SBAR Chat Flow and Data Handling must pass successfully.

 - [ ] 3.0 Integrate LLM and Protocol Retrieval
   - [ ] 3.1 Implement the `llmClient.ts` to communicate with LM Studio’s Medicine 13B model via API.